knobs-dials/duppy/README.md

 duppy
 ================

 Duplicate file detection that checks blocks of content at a time.
 Motivated by the observation that unique files are usually unique in the first few dozen KB, so duplicate detection is often largely IO-bound.

-...also only checks within file sets with the same size, to avoid including files that can't be exact content duplicates.
+Also only checks within file sets with the same size, to avoid including files that can't be exact content duplicates.

 So if you have a lot of large mostly-unique files, we avoid reading most data.

-That said, on a huge set of small-enough files we save little, and on platter drives there's a point that it becomes seek-bound instead.
+That said, on a set of small files we save little, and on platter drives this can become seek-bound instead.

 Options